 - Nightmares.
-Whether you relive the actual event or not, many PTSD sufferers experience nightmares in their sleep.
+Whether you relive the actual event or not, many people living with PTSD experience nightmares in their sleep.
 The U.S. Department of Veterans Affairs reports that of those with PTSD, up to 96% may experience nightmares.

 - Hyperarousal.
-Even in the quiet of the night, you feel tense, anxious, and on-edge.
-It’s hard for you to be able to relax enough to find sleep because you keep reliving feelings or events associated with the traumatic event.
+Even in the quiet of the night, you feel tense, anxious, and on edge.
+It’s hard for you to relax enough to find sleep because you keep reliving feelings or events associated with the traumatic event.

 - Poor sleep cycle.
 When you are unable to sleep at night, it can be easier to grab a nap.
 Some people may only be able to find sleep during the day, which can throw off your sleep cycles and make it much harder to sleep at night.

 - Sleep apnea.
-New studies show that those who suffer from PTSD are also more likely to develop sleep apnea.
+New studies show that those who have PTSD are also more likely to develop sleep apnea.
 This can be dangerous in some cases because it causes you to stop breathing temporarily in your sleep.